Skip to content

 Network fees and policy limits

-Policy limits are checked against the transaction amount only.
-Network fees (gas on EVM chains, transaction fees on XRP Ledger) are not included in the limit calculation.
-For example, if you have a PER_TX limit of 10 ETH and send exactly 10 ETH, the policy check passes — the gas cost does not push the transaction over the limit.
+Palisade checks policy limits against the transaction amount only and excludes network fees (gas on EVM chains, transaction fees on XRP Ledger) from the limit calculation.
+For example, if you have a PER_TX limit of 10 ETH and send exactly 10 ETH, the policy check passes — the gas cost doesn't push the transaction over the limit.

 Operations that bypass policies

-Not all outgoing fund movements are subject to policy checks.
+Policy checks don't cover all outgoing fund movements.
 Asset sweeping bypasses policies entirely.
-A wallet does not need any policies in place to be swept, and sweep transactions are not evaluated against existing policies.
+A wallet doesn't need any policies in place before Palisade can sweep it, and Palisade doesn't evaluate sweep transactions against existing policies.

-This means policies alone do not prevent all fund movement from a wallet.
+This means policies alone don't prevent all fund movement from a wallet.
 If you need to restrict sweeping, manage sweep configurations separately through Settings > Workflows.
 Only owners and administrators can configure sweeping operations.

 See Asset sweeping for details on sweep configuration.